Empower yourself with information and get your FREE download on ‘Questions to ask your Doctor’ – sign up right now.

 Brahmi / gotu kola

-Is a bit like caffeine and supports your ability to focus and your memory, it’s much more gentle though and I tend to take one if I find I need an extra boost towards the end of the week or after a bad night’s sleep, Fushi are a well known brand
+Is a bit like caffeine and supports your ability to focus and your memory, it’s much more gentle though and I tend to take one if I find I need an extra boost towards the end of the week or after a bad night’s sleep.
+Here’s one by Fushi.

 Oh She Glows vegan recipes for a healthier life